Trust Spicer® lubricant to protect your universal joint and slip assemblies.

 CAUTION: If you have removed or loosened any bearing cap fasteners, ALWAYS replace them with new and torque them to the recommended torque shown on the Charts 2, 3, and 4.
 If your 10 Series™ retention method was a stamped bearing strap, ALWAYS replace the used bearing strap with a new bearing strap.
 (NOTE: Bearing retainers used with Spicer Life Series® or SPL® driveshafts can be reused if they are not damaged.
-Refer to Chart 2 and Figure E below for recommendations on the proper tightening sequence for bearing strap and retainer bolts.)
+Refer to Chart 2 and Figure E for recommendations on the proper tightening sequence for bearing strap and retainer bolts.)

 Spicer 10™ Series and SPL® driveshafts are usually retained in the vehicle with either bearing strap kits or bearing retainer kits that utilize self-locking bolts, which have a lock patch. (see Figure D to the left and Chart 2 above)

-Some are retained with self-locking bolts that have a non-serrated head and lock patch and use a lock strap. (see Figure B at right) Non-Serrated head with lock patch and lock strap installation procedure: Loosely install the NEW bolts, and then tighten them to the torque shown in Chart 4.
+Some are retained with self-locking bolts that have a non-serrated head and lock patch and use a lock strap. (see Figure B) Non-Serrated head with lock patch and lock strap installation procedure: Loosely install the NEW bolts, and then tighten them to the torque shown in Chart 4.
 After tightening to the proper torque, bend the tabs of the lock straps up against the bolt heads to lock the bolts in place. (see Warning below)

 Warning: Failure to replace self-locking and/or serrated head bolts and/or failure to properly torque any retaining bolt, or failure to properly bend the lock tabs on lock strap-style installations could cause the driveshaft to loosen and separate from the vehicle or machine, which could cause loss of control and result in personal injury or death.